uqfoundation/pyina/README.md

 also feel free to submit a ticket on github, or ask a question on stackoverflow (@Mike McKerns).

-'pyina` is an active research tool.
+`pyina` is an active research tool.
 There are a growing number of publications and presentations that discuss real-world examples and new features of `pyina` in greater detail than presented in the user's guide.
 If you would like to share how you use `pyina` in your work, please post a link or send an email